IT’S NOT JUST YOU !

 It facilitates the development of secondary male sex characteristics such as stronger muscles and bones, male fat and hair patterns, and the larger larynx which produces the male voice.

-However Testosterone works in concert with Estrogen to maintain muscles, bones, energy level, healthy mood, awareness, quick reflexes and sexual desire in both males and females.
+However Testosterone works in concert with oestrogen to maintain muscles, bones, energy level, healthy mood, awareness, quick reflexes and sexual desire in both males and females.

-Particularly, Testosterone, along with Estrogen, maintains heart muscle, which is the reason for the lowered rate of heart disease in people who take DHEA.
+Particularly, Testosterone maintains heart muscle and is the reason for the lowered rate of heart disease in people who take DHEA.

-Since testosterone is produced directly from DHEA, progressive DHEA deficiency results in reduced Testosterone production, with reduced muscle mass, slowing reflexes, loss of self-confidence (with an increase in anxiety), loss of libido and slowing cognition.
+Since testosterone is produced directly from DHEA, progressive DHEA deficiency results in reduced testicular Testosterone production, with reduced Muscle mass, slowing reflexes, loss of self-confidence (with resultant increase in anxiety), loss of libido and slowing cognition.

-DHEA supplementation facilitates production of Testosterone production via whole-body intracrine synthesis and is capable of stimulating production to supranormal serum levels in females, but in males there is no significant increase in Testosterone; Estrogen goes up instead.
+DHEA supplementation facilitates a return of Testosterone production via whole-body intracrine synthesis and is capable of stimulating production to supranormal serum levels.

 There is a dose-related “downside” for each sex (wouldn’t you know it): oversupply of Testosterone in females can cause facial hair growth and in men, any surplus can undergo conversion to Oestradiol, with breast enlargement and even the dreaded breast cysts !